 1971, the Zoo is ranked among the best zoos in the world, receiving numerous national and international awards.
-Occupying 247 acres, the Zoo is home to such exhibits as the Downing Gorilla Forest, the Cargill Learning Center and the Cessna Penguin Exhibit.
-In 2009, the Zoo opened the Slawson Family Tiger Trek, a world-class Asian tiger exhibit.
-The Zoo continues to plan for new exhibits, one of which will be the world's first walk-through elephant exhibit.
+Occupying 247 acres, the Zoo is home to such exhibits as the Slawson Family Tiger Trek, the Downing Gorilla Forest, the Koch Orangutan & Chimpanzee Habitat and the Cessna Penguin Cove.
+The Zoo continues to plan for new exhibits; in the final design phase is the new five acre 'Elephants of the Zambezi River Valley' exhibit.

-Wichita is home to the Wichita Thunder, a minor league hockey team, the Wichita Wild, an indoor arena football team, the Wingnuts, a minor league baseball team and the Wichita Wings, and indoor soccer team.
+Wichita is home to the Wichita Thunder, a minor league hockey team, the Wichita Force, a professional indoor football team, the Wingnuts, a minor league baseball team and the Wichita B-52s, an indoor soccer team.
 These teams provide hundreds of hours of entertainment each year for the citizens of Sedgwick County and from surrounding areas.